antoinebou12/another-install-script/docs/docs.md

 ## manage_exec_containers_list()

-manage exec containers sh in the images src
+manage exec containers sh in the images src do_as_docker_user

 ### Arguments